Tucson Presidio museum

 Program 3: Museum in a Box

 Box checkout with supplies for up to 30 students.
 The boxes are appropriate for 3rd-6th grade students.
-FEE PER BOX: $30 per week.
-Descriptions below.
+FEE PER BOX: $30 for up to 7 days.
+Kit descriptions below.

 Theme 1: A Day in the Life of A Presidio Child